 - One-Winged Angel: In the final battle, Pendragon turns into a dragon.

-- Say My Name: I wonder if the two-headed giant at the start was named Cormoran?
+- Say My Name: I wonder if the giant at the start was named Cormoran?

 - Standard Royal Court: The king's throne room, as opposed to the Deadly Decadent Court of Pendragon's throne room.